 I had to fit this one in here because sometimes it’s not keeping kids busy indoors that’s the problem.
 Sometimes (let’s be honest), it’s noisy, and you’re craving some quiet time.

-To make your sponge blocks all you need are colorful sponges ($1 for a pack of two) and a serrated knife.
-Then slice those sponges into three-fourths inch strips and they’re ready for endless playtime.
+To make your sponge blocks, all you need are colorful sponges ($1 for a pack of two) and a serrated knife.
+Then slice those sponges into 3/4-inch strips and they’re ready for endless playtime.

-Challenge your four – seven-year-old to tackle mazes, word games, and activities with a free Highlights puzzle book and tote bag (just pay $1 for shipping).
+Challenge your 4- to 7-year-old to tackle mazes, word games, and activities with a free Highlights puzzle book and tote bag (just pay $1 for shipping).
 Try their Hidden Pictures digital daily puzzles 14-day free trial, and pay only $2/month with an annual subscription — a 50% off deal.

-Highlights also offering up to 60% off their annual magazine subscriptions, along with a Hidden Pictures Fun book as a free gift.
-Each magazine has 32 pages of puzzles and experiments that will keep your kiddos occupied for hours.
+Highlights is also offering up to 60% off their annual magazine subscriptions, along with a Hidden Pictures Fun book as a free gift.
+Each magazine has 32 pages of puzzles and experiments that’ll keep your kiddos occupied for hours.

 Help them learn about the world — especially when you’re stuck indoors.
 I love these curriculum-based books because they help broaden my children’s views, but they also make them want to read.
 That’s what I call a success.

 The best part?
 You can snag their book bundles for more than 50% off.
-For only $29, you’ll get a bundle of three books and save $29.90 off their regular price ($49.95).
+For only $29, you’ll get a bundle of three books and save $29.90 on their regular price ($49.95).

 TIP: World Book offers free material and resources you can check out and share.

-From the Mighty Morphin Power Rangers to Silver Spoons and Mr. Rogers’ Neighborhood — the shows you thought you might not ever see again are free with Amazon Prime.
+From the Mighty Morphin Power Rangers to Silver Spoons to Mr. Rogers’ Neighborhood — the shows you thought you might not ever see again are free with Amazon Prime.

 If you aren’t already a member, you can try Prime’s 30-day free trial.
 If you end up not liking it, just go to Account Settings and stop the automated payment before your trial is up.